 C21U worked with others at Georgia Tech Professional Education (GTPE), Georgia State University (GSU), the University System of Georgia (USG), and USG eCampus to plan a series of events on “precision academics.”
-Precision academics is a relatively new term – we’re using it to describe technology-enabled, data-informed, and empirically-evidenced instruction.
+A relatively new term, we’re using it to describe technology-enabled, data-informed, and empirically-evidenced instruction.

-Precision Academics, at its core, is the practice of using digital data from student learning activities to inform and improve instruction.
-Just as the practice of precision medicine is being driven by extensive laboratory and clinical data that now can be parsed, mined, and focused into solutions for ever more finely grained categories of individuals – precision academics is technology-enabled, data-informed, and empirically-evidenced instruction.
+At its core, precision academics is using digital data from student learning activities to inform and improve instruction.
+Just as precision medicine is being driven by extensive laboratory and clinical data that can now be parsed, mined, and focused into solutions for ever more finely-grained categories of individuals – precision academics is technology-enabled, data-informed, and empirically-evidenced instruction.

 During the 2018-19 academic year, the USG Precision Academics Workgroup produced and promoted activities to:

 - Create awareness of the precepts, paradigms, and possibilities of precision academics.

 - Develop an understanding of the emerging and exemplary practices and practitioners of precision academics.

 - Foster discussion and discovery activities that develop an ability for USG faculty and institutions to adopt, adapt, and support precision academic designs and methods.